The time is now to start taking advantage of Internet of Things (IoT) technology.

-The businesses that have successfully adopted IoT technology are proving return on investment and continuing to scale projects and increase initiatives across all aspects of their organizations.
+For businesses that have successfully adopted IoT technology, proved return on investment and are continuing to scale projects and increase initiatives across all aspects of their organizations.
 Implementing IoT projects is a given, but with 620 IoT platforms and counting, deciding the right approach for your company can be challenging.
 This blog post breaks down IoT projects into three categories:

 - IoT Retrofits

 We’ll highlight a few of the pros and cons of each type of project and help you make an informed decision on where to start or possibly reconsider your next project.

 “Plug and Play”

 Cost comparison: $

 Pros: IoT Retrofits are designed to be easy to install and quick to become operational.
 Retrofit solutions can be less expensive than replacing existing machines with new equipment that already has monitoring devices built in.
 Retrofits provide organizations with actionable information from equipment already actively in use in the field and avoid the expense and lengthy implementation timelines of custom projects.

 Cons: Plug and Play solutions are sold for specific use cases with general goals to capture ROI across most organizations, so information may not be specific to your organization or device.
 Adding additional sensors or capabilities can become costly and challenging depending on where and how the retrofit solution is installed and whether additional programming is needed to make the information captured actionable. .

 Timeline: 6 Months -1 Year+